devoworm/Digital-Bacillaria/Behaviors/Open Papers/Bacillaria-Psychophysics.md

 Kello, C.T., Brown, G.D.A., Ferrer-i-Cancho, R., Holden, J.G., Linkenkaer-Hansen, K., Rhodes, T., and Van Orden, G.C.
 (2010).
 Scaling laws in cognitive sciences. _Trends in Cognitive Science_, 14, 223–232.

 Chater, N. and Brown, G.D.A.
 (1999).
 Scale-invariance as a unifying psychological principle. _Cognition_, 69, B17–B24.

+Lan, G. and Tu, Y. (2016).
+Information Processing in Bacteria: Memory, Computation, and Statistical Physics: a Key Issues Review. _Reports on Progress in Physics_, 79(5), 052601.

+Kerkhof, A.J. and Enquist, B.J.
+(2009).
+Multiplicative by nature: why logarithmic transformation is necessary in allometry. _Journal of Theoretical Biology_, 257, 519–521.